strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Behavior**:
   - Editing a shared item (e.g., changing a team's name) modifies the original "source of truth" item, and the changes are instantly reflected in all other places where it is used.
   - **Local Overrides**: For linked Badge Collections, the `applications` (e.g., "Team Members", "Events") can be modified locally without affecting the original, allowing teams to customize how they use a shared resource.
-  - **Unlinking & Copying**: When a user clicks "delete" on a *linked* item (like a Team or Calendar), it is simply unlinked from their view, and the original item is unaffected.
+  - **Smart Deletion & Unlinking**: Clicking the "delete" icon on a *linked* item (like a Team or Calendar) simply unlinks it from the user's view, and the original item is unaffected.
 This is a low-risk action.
-  - **Smart Deletion**: Deleting an item *owned* by the user is confirmed via a `Compact Action Dialog`.
-This is a low-risk action as it only affects the user's own data.
+Deleting an item *owned* by the user is confirmed via a `Compact Action Dialog`.
 - **Application**: This is the required pattern for sharing **Teams**, **Calendars**, and **Badge Collections**.

 ---